alexrecuenco/astro-eslint-plugin-report-issue/report-26-jun-2024.md

 ### Link to Minimal Reproducible Example

-Minimal error can be found here, I made a tag: https://github.com/alexrecuenco/astro-eslint-plugin-report-issue/tree/minimal-error
+Minimal reproducible example can be found at the tag `minimal-error` on this repo (See this last commit for extra details on the exact steps taken): https://github.com/alexrecuenco/astro-eslint-plugin-report-issue/tree/minimal-error

-I did some further exploration and, I describe my brief findings on the commit message at  this tag https://github.com/alexrecuenco/astro-eslint-plugin-report-issue/tree/type-discrepancy
+On top of that, I did some further exploration and I describe my brief findings on the commit message(s) at this tag https://github.com/alexrecuenco/astro-eslint-plugin-report-issue/tree/type-discrepancy

 __

 ### Additional comments

-First of all, I made a similar issue that seems to have dissapeared with a somewhat similar issue, I thought it was fixed, but it turns out it isn't.
-Nonetheless, the issue was either deleted or cleaned up so I can't reference it anymore
+First of all, I reported an issue that seems to have disappeared with a related problem.
+I had thought it was fixed, but it turns out it isn't.

-By following the recommendations of this plugin's authors I added
+In that thread, —which I can't reference anymore since it must've gotten cleaned/cleared— by following the recommendations of this plugin's authors I added

 ```js
   {